Presentation trends to excite and unite

 Emerging trends, technologies, and techniques in the presentation industry.

 The presentation of presentations has evolved radically and rapidly.
-Ten years ago, overhead transparencies and 35mm slides were the trendy tools.
+Not too long ago, overhead transparencies and 35mm slides were the trendy tools.
 More recently, projectors and computer-based presentations have taken center-stage.

 But the most exciting presentation products are on the horizon, as increased bandwidth, more powerful and compact technologies, and a more technically-savvy consumer merge to pave a path for clearer communications.